AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance purchasing options/Savings plans/Overview.md

 The following rules apply to the lifecycle management of savings plans:

--   Taking effect and expiration
+-   Entry into effect and expiration

     When a savings plan is purchased, the savings plan immediately takes effect on the hour of purchase.
 Savings plans take effect and expire on the hour.